 Is healthy drinking even a thing?
 Unfortunately, the illustrious fountain of youth isn’t overflowing with the latest micro-brewed beer or California’s best red.
 As much as we’d love for the nutrients of a big colourful salad to equate to those in our strawberry daiquiri, the truth is, alcohol can be the Achilles heel of healthy eaters everywhere.

 We have good news: you don’t have to completely give up your favourite cocktail to call yourself healthy.
 We can choose to drink alcohol the healthy way.

 A few things to consider when indulging in your weekend libation:

 - All calories are certainly not created equal but drinking is one place where you may want to take them into consideration.
-Hard liquors like tequila and vodka certainly come out on top when it comes to fewest calories whereas beer and ciders pack along calories, carbs, and an expanding waistline.
+Hard liquors like tequila and vodka certainly come out on top when it comes to the fewest calories whereas beer and ciders pack a lot of calories, carbs, and an expanding waistline.

 - Sugary mixers like pop and juice can be more detrimental than the calories in the liquor itself.
 Try swapping them with soda water with a squeeze of lime, homemade flavoured waters or even a fizzy kombucha concoction.
 Nixing those empty calories will help ease both the load on your liver and morning-after headache.

 You did it all right but you are still feeling a little rough the next morning.
 The alcohol itself isn’t always the culprit behind a hangover.